 42 Pa.C.S. § 5524 sets forth the general statute of limitations for lawsuits, including personal injury claims.
 A statute of limitation is a legal deadline by which individuals must file a specific type of lawsuit, or risk forfeiting their right to any recovery.
 Generally, individuals must file personal injury claims within two years of the date of the accident that led to their injuries.

 In certain circumstances, there are other deadlines with which an injury victim must comply in order to preserve their right to pursue just compensation.
 For instance, if a city bus driver was speeding and collided with a pedestrian, the city may be liable in any personal injury claim that ensues.
 Persons who may have claims for damages against government entities must file a notice of intent to sue with those entities no more than six months from the date of the accident.

 Failing to meet the appropriate statute of limitations and other notice requirements may result in a complete inability to pursue any claim for damages resulting from an accident.
 Contacting a pedestrian accident attorney in Altoona may be helpful to ensure that injury victims meet the relevant statute of limitations.

 Contact an Altoona Pedestrian Accident Attorney for Guidance

 Determining fault and providing negligence in pedestrian accident cases can be challenging.
 Since a pedestrian likely will be focused on recovering from their injuries following an accident, the assistance of an Altoona pedestrian accident lawyer may be invaluable.
 Allowing legal counsel to pursue a claim on your behalf may permit you to put your efforts toward getting well, while still getting the compensation that you need.
-Reach out to the Marcus & Mack Law Firm today to learn more.
+Contact us to speak to the pedestrian accident lawyers at the Marcus & Mack Law Firm today.